Dragon’s Dust by Alfred Wohlmuth

 The Rating: B+

-Mister Wohlmuth impressed us to say the least and without a doubt we would read this book again.
+Mister Wohlmuth impressed us to say the least and without a doubt, we would read this book again.
 Despite some of the odd naming conventions, we took a shine to them all, eventually.
-We couldn’t recommend this to anyone who doesn’t love old-school fantasy, but if your anything like us, you probably do.
+We couldn’t recommend this to anyone who doesn’t love old-school fantasy, but if you’re anything like us, you probably do.
 Dragon’s Dust is a darn fun read.

-Want to read Dragon’s Dust?
+Want to read Dragon’s Dust: Part 1: The Book of Seregon (Volume 1)?
 You can find it on Amazon.